CloudCannon/docsycannon-docs/content/en/docs/diagrams-and-formulae/_index.md

 _schema: index
 title: Diagrams and Formulae
 linkTitle: Diagrams and Formulae
-description: How to use Latex and Katex in DocsyCAnnon
+description: How to use Latex and Katex in DocsyCannon
 weight: 8
 categories:
   - Diagrams